macbre/phantomas/README.md

 * headersSize: size of all headers
 * headersSentSize: size of sent headers
 * headersRecvSize: size of received headers
+* headersBiggerThanContent: number of responses with headers part bigger than the response body

 ### Domains